mikizvi/esp8266-keypad-mqtt-domoticz/README.md

 Use a keypad to control multiple devices.
 Each key sends a different command.
 I have a few installed at home, for example, at an entrance.
 A few clicks when you enter/leave to switch different lights on or off.
 Generally, the buttons send "toggle" commands so each button controls a different light, for example.

-This project sets up an ESP8266 with a keypad to send a different MQTT message or Domoticz http url command for each key pressed.
+This project sets up an ESP8266 with a keypad to send a different Tasmota-style MQTT message or Domoticz http url command for each key pressed.

 At startup, the code downloads its key assignments in the form of a json config file from a local http server.
 This permits reprogramming by modifying the json config file.
 If the config file is not understood for any reason, the configuration defaults to sending MQTT commands with a topic based on the last 6 hex digits of the MAC address (details below).